-James W. Babcock and B. Teri Ludwick-Babcock Endowed Scholarship for Study Abroad.
+James W. Babcock and B. Teri Ludwick-Babcock Endowed Scholarship for Coastal Environmental Science.
 This scholarship was established in 2012 by James W. Babcock and B. Teri Ludwick-Babcock.
 To qualify, a student must have sophomore standing with the completion of at least 45 credit hours (with the exception of Flagler College Faculty Led programs which require 24 attempted credit hours); have a cumulative GPA of 3.0 or higher; and be a degree-seeking student.
+Further, the student must have a declared major in Coastal Environmental Science.
 The scholarship will be awarded on the basis of merit; however, consideration will be given to students with demonstrated financial need.